 Thus, in most cases, the visa process begins when a foreign fiancée, partner or spouse submits a settlement application to the appropriate British Consulate or Embassy abroad.
-Despite the fact that the sponsoring British citizen or permanent resident is not required to be present with the applicant at the time of submission, a successful outcome often depends on the sponsor’s ability to comply with the UK Border Agency (UKBA) requirements and provide all the necessary supporting documentation as part of the initial application package.
+Despite the fact that the sponsoring British citizen or permanent resident is not required to be present with the applicant at the time of submission, a successful outcome often depends on the sponsor’s ability to comply with the UK Visas and Immigration (UKVI) requirements and provide all the necessary supporting documentation as part of the initial application package.

 UK Visa Application Centre (VAC)

 In most countries, the British Consulates and High Commissions are no longer directly involved in routine administrative processing.
 The vast majority of UK settlement visa applications are submitted through UK Visa Application Centres (VACs) around the world.
 It should be noted that all VACs are commercial organisations owned and operated by private companies.
 Therefore, they play no role whatsoever in the actual decision-making process.
-It is against official UK Border Agency (UKBA) policy for VAC clerks to play any part in or influence the outcome of a UK marriage, fiancée or partner visa application.
+It is against official UK Visas and Immigration (UKVI) policy for VAC clerks to play any part in or influence the outcome of a UK marriage, fiancée or partner visa application.

 All visa applicants are required to provide biometric information (fingerprints and photographs) as part of the application process.
 For this purpose, all VACs are equipped with optical fingerprint scanners and digital photo cameras.
-In addition to reviewing visa applications and biometrics services, some VACs are responsible for collecting visa application fees on behalf of the UK Border Agency and returning processed applications.
+In addition to reviewing visa applications and biometric services, some VACs are responsible for collecting visa application fees on behalf of UK Visas and Immigration and returning processed applications.

-In some countries such as the US, Australia and New Zealand, visa applicants are required to make a postal application within two weeks of their biometric appointment at a local immigration office.
+In some countries such as the US and New Zealand for example, visa applicants are required to make a postal application within two weeks of their biometric appointment at a local immigration office.
 There are no Visa Application Centres in these countries, and applicant’s biometric information is collected by the local immigration authorities, i.e. Department of Homeland Security/USCIS in the United States and INZ offices in New Zealand.
-Applicants in Australia must have their biometric information processed at their local British Consulate or Embassy.
+Previously applicants in Australia had their biometric information processed at their local British Consulate or Embassy.
 There are now five regional UK Visa Application Centres in Australia where applicants can submit their UK settlement partner and spouse visa applications.

 Decision-making process: no second chance

 The vast majority of UK settlement fiancée, partner and marriage visa applications are decided without any further reference to the applicant or their sponsor.
-The examining UKBA Entry Clearance Officers (ECOs) make a decision based on the paper application and any supporting documents included in the initial package.
-According to the current procedures as defined in the official UKBA policy manual/entry clearance guidance, an interview is not a required part of the application process, which means that you may not be able to explain a discrepancy in your application after it has been submitted.
+The examining UKVI Entry Clearance Officers (ECOs) make a decision based on the paper application and any supporting documents included in the initial package.
+According to the current procedures as defined in the official UKVI policy manual/entry clearance guidance, an interview is not a required part of the application process, which means that you may not be able to explain a discrepancy in your application after it has been submitted.
 Important: you will not be able to submit additional documents to the UK Visas and Immigration (UKVI), formerly UK Border Agency (UKBA), after you have filed your application.
 The documents you provide at the time you submit your application are the only documents that will be considered.
 The UKVI Sheffield office or regional British Consulates involved in the assessment process will not accept revised application forms and/or additional supporting documents sent later in the process by post, email or fax.

 You can expect a quick turnaround if your case is considered to be ‘clearly approvable’.
 This is when an application is complete and accurate and does not raise any concerns over its legitimacy, and complies with the UK immigration rules.
 Thus, it is safe to say that processing times often depend on the quality of the information and supporting documents provided at the time of submission.
 A well-presented application with strong documentary evidence will be approved much faster than one with some important information missing.